 Congratulations to Tom Parker for winning the “InterContinental Food at the Table” at The Pink Lady Food Photography Awards last week – one of our favourite nights of the year (thanks to Tattinger and the fab Caroline Kenyon).
 Great to see Tom’s work up on the wall and you can see all the finalists and his winning work here: https://bit.ly/2KJCC9F

 We’re looking forward to next years competition already!

-Anther brilliant commission from Stylist Magazine for Mark Harrison – shooting these two groups of modern day feminist activists, with the look of 100 year old photography, to mark the centenary of women getting the vote for the first time in the UK.
+Another brilliant commission from Stylist Magazine for Mark Harrison – shooting these two groups of modern-day feminist activists, with the look of 100-year-old photography, to mark the centenary of women getting the vote for the first time in the UK.
 Admittedly it was only given to women over 30 or property owners…even so – a huge milestone that we are all celebrating.
 Have a look here if you want to see more of Mark’s group photography.